Cartesian exponentiation and monadicity: Introduction

 \subsection{Acknowledgments}

-The authors are grateful for support from the National Science Foundation (DMS-1551129) and from the Australian Research Council (DP160101519).
+The authors are grateful for support from the National Science Foundation (DMS-1551129) and from the Australian Research Council (DP160101519, DP190102432).
 This work was commenced when the second-named author was visiting the first at Harvard and then at Johns Hopkins and completed while the first-named author was visiting the second at Macquarie.
-We thank all three institutions for their assistance in procuring the necessary visas as well as for their hospitality.
+We thank all three institutions for their assistance in procuring the necessary visas as well as for their hospitality. \ifnewadd The final journal version was prepared during a visit supported by the Johns Hopkins Frontier Award, the NSF (DMS-2204304), the ARO MURI (W911NF-20-1-0082), and the US Army DEVCOM Indo-Pacific Fundamental Research Collaboration Opportunities (FA520923C0004). \fi